 The Business Case for Corporate Social Responsibility

-Besides the feeling of doing good in the world, serving ideals beyond profits, and the above mentioned consumer demand, there are a number of arguments for a company to establish CSR practices.
+Besides the feeling of doing good in the world, serving ideals beyond profits, and the above-mentioned consumer demand, there are a number of arguments for a company to establish CSR practices.

 - Investor Attraction and Retention.
 CSRs show investors that corporate mission statements aren’t just greenwashing.
-Showing interest in the local and global community, employees and customers attracts the kind of investor that’s in it for the long haul.
+Showing interest in the local and global community, employees, and customers attracts the kind of investor that’s in it for the long haul.

 - Corporate Reputation.
 Reputations can take years to build and moments to ruin.
 CSR limits the risk of ruin by scandal and environmental accident.

 - Brand Differentiation.
 Businesses that have a strong CSR model tend to get consumer attention.
 They are acknowledged by non-profits, admired and recommended by suppliers, and regarded on social media.

 Where to Start as a Business

 The idea of implementing CSR might seem overwhelming to business owners, but it doesn’t have to be.
 Start by pinpointing what is important to the business.

-- Donations: You might start by donating a certain percentage of your profits to causes that are collectively important to stakeholders, or implementing an annual or quarterly volunteer day.
+- Donations: You might start by donating a certain percentage of your profits to causes that are collectively important to stakeholders or implementing an annual or quarterly volunteer day.

-- Worker wellness: Check with employees to see where are areas in their lives that they could use help, and assess whether you might be able to do about it.
+- Worker wellness: Check with employees to see what areas in their lives they could use help in and assess what you might be able to do about it.
 Maybe they need help obtaining child care, guidance on weight management, or smoking cessation.

-This is Just the Beginning
+This Is Just the Beginning

 Sources for this article: